The CT10 NNLO Global Analysis of QCD: Collider phenomenological predictions

 In Figs.~\ref{fig:jetatlasA} and \ref{fig:jetatlasB}, we compare the inclusive cross section predictions to the ATLAS measurements using the anti-$k_T$ jet algorithm with $R=0.6$.
 In Fig.~\ref{fig:jetatlasA}, the comparisons are made to the ATLAS raw, unshifted data; in Figs.~\ref{fig:jetatlasB}, the optimal systematic shifts have been applied to the ATLAS central values.
 The scale uncertainty in the theory prediction is calculated by varying the QCD scale in the range $P_{Tj}/2 \leq \mu \leq 2 P_{Tj}$.
 The uncertainties of the data points shown in Figures~\ref{fig:jetatlasA} and ~\ref{fig:jetatlasB} are evaluated by adding the statistical and uncorrelated systematic errors in quadrature.

 The overall agreement of the shifted data with the (NLO) predictions utilizing CT10NNLO PDFs is good even without theory uncertainty: $\chi^2_E/N_{pt}=0.74\ (0.78)$ for $R=0.6\ (0.4)$.
 Some differences in the shape and normalization observed for the unshifted data disappear upon application of the systematic error shifts.
 The $\chi^2_E$ function is defined according to the extended $T$ convention for the ATLAS correlation matrix.
 Slightly higher values of $\chi^2_E$ would be obtained with alternative conventions for $\beta_{i,\alpha}$ \cite{Ball:2012wy}.
-An in-depth comparison of theoretical jet cross sections based on CT10NNLO to the 2010 ATLAS data and predictions based on other PDF sets is documented in \cite{Ball:2012wy}.
-In that paper, we examine the uncertainties in the current NLO predictions compared to the experimental accuracy and discuss prospects for constraining the PDFs with the upcoming LHC jet data.